sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

     restworkflowcontext.outRunning(9, title="Running", text=message)

-Output Progress
+Output Progress Message
 ++++++++++++++

-You can output the current progress percent of the Notebook.
-This helps in keeping the user updated with the progress of the execution of the Notebook.
+You can share the current progress of the Notebook run in percentage terms to the analytical app.
+This is useful to keep the user updated with the progress of the job execution.

 ::